Menu Home

 I love the serendipitous way God works in our lives, leading us to find valuable things not sought for.

 After my initial discovery, I’ve returned three times to see the lion statue.
 There is something indescribable about him for me.
 Maybe I strongly identify with the woman hugging His mane.
-All I know is that I feel the presence of Jesus when I look at him, so much so that I hung the full photo it in our master bedroom so I can see my Aslan daily.
+All I know is that I feel the presence of Jesus when I look at him, so much so that I hung the full photo in our master bedroom to see my Aslan daily.

 Until I personally look into His face, this will have to do.